Woman smiling during a meeting with her coach

 No stacked questions: Managers should not ask more than one question at a time.
 An example of a stacked question could be: “What time did you clock in this morning?
 Why were you running late?”
 Only ask one question at a time.
 The problem with stacked questions is that the manager may not get the answers they are looking for and may instead overwhelm the employee.

-Don’t interrupt, jump to conclusions, or fill quiet time: Encourage your managers to allow the employee time to think.
-If there is silence while the employee is thinking, instruct the manager to allow it, don’t interrupt or try to further explain the question.
+Don’t interrupt, jump to conclusions, or fill quiet time: Encourage your managers to allow employees time to think.
+If there is silence while they’re thinking, instruct the manager to allow it, and don’t interrupt or try to further explain the question.